The Street Committee is

 There are two candidate remaining for the open City Council Seat for District 4: Carolyn Ramsey and David Ryu.
 The concrete street replacement is a good example of how important the Council Office is for maintaining our community.
 Please take a few minutes and decide which candidate best reflects your ideas about where the City should go and VOTE on May 19th

 Don’t forget now is the time to plant a tree.
-Contact the Tree Committee on the Association website to get a tree planted.
+Even though we’re in a drought, trees only take one or two deep waterings a month and they provide shade, keeping our neighborhood cooler and more beautiful.
+The Association is starting an Elm Tree planting on Rossmore and other streets, so contact the Tree Committee on the Association website and find out more.
 If you’re considering any changes to the street visible portion of your house, contact our City Planner, Kimberly Henry (firstname.lastname@example.org) and fill out the online form – http://preservation.lacity.org/hpoz/initial.screening.checklist to start the process.
 The Preservation Plan for Hancock Park can be found at: http://www.hancockparkhomeownersassociation.org/ or http://preservation.lacity.org/hpoz/la/hancock-park ).
 Report graffiti sightings by calling 311 or at the City’s Anti-Graffiti Request System – http://anti-graffiti.lacity.org/welcome.cfm?CFID=1007&CFTOKEN=411CDB4F-0FC3-4EE1-89DE58DCCB435538 and by calling Hollywood Beautification, 323-463-5180